zzzeeshannn/pitree/README.md

 "# tc qdisc add dev lo root netem delay 5ms"

+decision_tree.zip holds the trained models that can be unpacked. log files for precision, time, rebuf etc can be found in their respective zip files to be unpacked.

 # PiTree

 PiTree is a conversion tool to automatically and faithfully convert complex adaptive bitrate algorithms into lightweight decision trees.
 This repository is the official release of the following paper: